sabrinarubert/artRecommender/README.md

 How to make art more accessible to a wider audience, and especially more appealing to younger people?

 ## Datset
-I got all relevant data from the [Artsy API](https://developers.artsy.net)
+I got all relevant data from the [Artsy API].(https://developers.artsy.net) For the art recommender I needed data about the artists, the artworks and the genes.

+Genes: Artsy innitiated the Art Genome Project, a classification system and technological framework that powers Artsy.
+It maps characterstics (Artsy calls them "genes") that connect artists, artowroks, architecture, and design objects across history.
+There are currently over 1,000 characteristics in the Art Genome Project, including art historical movements, subject matter, and formal qualities.

+My final dataset consists of 1,033 genes and 30,000 artworks from the 7th century until the year 1917.

 ## Worflow
 The following workflow was implemented: